Page 11 - Blog

 Urinary incontinence is the involuntary loss of urine.
 It is quite common in middle-aged and older spayed female dogs, but it can be seen in intact females and males.
 In many cases, the first you’ll know about it is a small wet patch on the dog’s bed at night - if untreated, the amount of urine can increase, and can even lead to urine scalding your pet’s skin.
 It’s also unhygienic and smelly - this makes pets and humans unhappy!

-Incontinence isn’t naughtiness, or inappropriate weeing - an incontinent dog will be completely unaware
+Incontinence isn’t naughtiness, or inappropriate weeing - an incontinent dog will be completely unaware that they are passing urine.

 - October 01, 2020